 Graduated payment mortgages are designed for low-income borrowers who expect their incomes to increase substantially in the next five to 10 years.
 These FHA-insured loans have low closing costs and initially low payments.
 The monthly payments increase at a rate of either 2.5%, 5%, or 7.5% over the first five years of the loan, or at a rate of 2% or 3% over the first 10 years of the loan.

 Graduated payment mortgages can result in negative amortization.
-That means your payments at the start of your loan term might not cover the interest that accrues, and you’ll owe more than the home is worth.
+That means your early payments might not cover the interest that accrues, and you’ll owe more than the home is worth.
 Over time, your payments will bring down your balance and you’ll no longer be underwater on the home.

 Growing equity mortgage